paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-020-tribally-controlled-colleges-and-universities-assistance.md

 **(b) Amount and duration** The grants shall be of such amount and duration as to afford the greatest opportunity for success and the generation of relevant data.

-**(c) Applications** Institutions which receive funds under other subchapters of this chapter or the Navajo Community College Act [[25 U.S.C.
-640a](./chapter-014-miscellaneous.md#section-640a) et seq.] may apply for grants under this subchapter either individually or as consortia.
+**(c) Applications** Institutions which receive funds under other subchapters of this chapter or the Navajo Community College Act may apply for grants under this subchapter either individually or as consortia.
 Each applicant shall act in cooperation with an Indian tribe or tribes in developing and implementing a grant under this subchapter.11 See References in Text note below.

 ### Statutory Notes

 #### References in Text
 The Navajo Community College Act, referred to in subsecs. (a) and (c), is Pub.
 L. 92–189, Dec.
 15, 1971, 85 Stat.
-646, as amended, which is classified to section 640a et seq. of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 640a of this title](./chapter-014-miscellaneous.md#section-640a) and Tables.
+646, which was classified to section 640a et seq. of this title and was omitted from the Code as being of special and not general application.

 This subchapter, referred to at the end of subsec. (c), was in the original “this part” and was translated as reading “this title” to reflect the probable intent of Congress because title IV of Pub.
 L. 95–471, which comprises this subchapter, does not contain parts.